antaalt/shader-validator/README.md

 ### Syntax highlighting

 This extension provide syntax highlighting for HLSL, GLSL & WGSL.
+It also provides some really basic auto completion.

 ### Linting

 You cant lint your code in real time through this extension:
 - WGSL uses Naga as backend for linting
-- GLSL uses [glsl rust crate]() as backend.
-It only provide parsing validation and not semantic.
-We should use a more powerfull parser for validation such as shaderc, but which needs to compile on WASI.
+- GLSL uses [glslang-rs](https://github.com/SnowflakePowered/glslang-rs) as backend.
+It provide complete linting for GLSL trough glslang API bindings from C.
-- HLSL is not yet supported as I did not found any rust package compiling on WASI for accessing dxc.
-Maybe we could build it in wasm & import it.
+- HLSL uses [hassle-rs](https://github.com/Traverse-Research/hassle-rs) as backend.
+It provides bindings to directx shader compiler in rust and though is linting HLSL efficiently.

 ## Extension Settings